-When a protection policy is applied to a TE policy, the revert timer is updated according to the protection policy's revert timer.
-If the protection policy is later removed from the TE policy, the revert timer remains unchanged.
-By default, the revert timer is set to disable.
+When a protection policy is applied to a TE policy, the revert-timer is updated according to the revert timer that is configured in the protection policy.
+If the protection policy is later removed from the TE policy, the revert-timer remains valid.